omarkhaled1853/Sudoko-AI/README.md

 - **Arc Consistency (AC-3 Algorithm)** for constraint satisfaction and random board generation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details

 Enjoy solving Sudoku with AI assistance!